awsdocs/aws-lambda-developer-guide/doc_source/lambda-csharp.md

 |  \.NET Core 2\.1  |  `dotnetcore2.1`  |  Amazon Linux  |

 **Note**
+For end of support information about \.NET Core 2\.1, see [Runtime support policy](runtime-support-policy.md)\.

 To get started with application development in your local environment, deploy one of the sample applications available in this guide's GitHub repository\.

+**Sample Lambda applications in C\#**
-[blank\-csharp](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/blank-csharp) – A C\# function that shows the use of Lambda's \.NET libraries, logging, environment variables, AWS X\-Ray tracing, unit tests, and the AWS SDK\.
++ [blank\-csharp](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/blank-csharp) – A C\# function that shows the use of Lambda's \.NET libraries, logging, environment variables, AWS X\-Ray tracing, unit tests, and the AWS SDK\.
-[ec2\-spot](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/ec2-spot) – A function that manages spot instance requests in Amazon EC2\.
++ [ec2\-spot](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/ec2-spot) – A function that manages spot instance requests in Amazon EC2\.

 **Topics**
 + [AWS Lambda function handler in C\#](csharp-handler.md)